-(i) "Other" - Including but not limited to parking in reserved spaces, on lawns, improper display of permit and taking two spaces.
+(n) "Other" - including but not limited to parking in reserved spaces, or taking two spaces.

-(2) Failure to pay fines within ten working days will result in a service charge.
+(2) Failure to pay fines within 10 working days will result in a service charge.

 (3) Vehicles receiving five or more citations may have their parking privileges revoked.